 varied liturgical vessels such as fine chalices and ampullas,

 chasubles and other vestments from the 15th century to the

-19th century such as copes and miters, plus old paintings and
+19th century such as copes and miters, plus old paintings

-distinct group of exhibits consists of the regalia of
+A distinct group of exhibits consists of the regalia of

-Polish monarchs (in that number copies of items found in Wawel
+Polish monarchs (in that number copies of items found in

-assorted memorabilia connected with the great Poles,
+and assorted memorabilia connected with the great Poles,

-from the medieval saints to historical Krakow bishops to Pope John Paul
+from the medieval saints to historical Krakow bishops to

-shows in Krakow’s Cathedral Museum complement its
+Temporary shows in Krakow’s Cathedral Museum complement its

 mysterious ornaments.
 The coronets, possibly of the 13th